 OCYSA's main goal is to help youth make the best life choices they can and put them on positive life trajectories.
 We believe that athletic training, life lessons learned through sport and competitive enhancement challenges youths to be the best versions of themselves that they can be.
 The life journey of learning through continually striving to improve ourselves creates a mind-body-spirit engagement that creates healthy, happy, strong and intelligent human beings who give back to their communities.

-But in reality, OCYSA is about youths.
+OCYSA is all about the next generation.
 That’s who it starts with; that’s who it ends with.
-This may sound simple but it’s difficult work that never ends.
+This may sound simple & trite but our work never ends and we embrace that fact.